danhnamm/mindweaver-releases/README.md

 ---

 This repo hosts release builds only.
-Mind Weaver is not open source.

-Bugs and ideas → [Issues](../../issues) · or find me at [mindweaver.space](https://mindweaver.space)